-Emergency contraception (EC) is a backup method of birth control that a woman can use to prevent pregnancy after unprotected sex.
-Even though you may have heard EC called the “morning-after pill”, there is both a pill and an intrauterine device that can actually be used within 5 days (120 hours) of unprotected intercourse for emergency contraception.
-EC works better the sooner a woman takes it.
+Emergency contraception (EC) is a backup method of birth control that a person with internal female organs can use to prevent pregnancy after unprotected vaginal-penile sex.
+Even though you may have heard EC called the “morning-after pill”, there are different types of pills and an intrauterine device that can actually be used within 5 days (120 hours) of unprotected intercourse for emergency contraception.
+EC works better the sooner a it is taken after unprotected sex.

 Names of EC you should be familiar with:

-- Ulipristal acetate (30mg): Ella™ which is effective up to 5 days after unprotected intercourse.
-A prescription from a health care provider is necessary.
-In some states, a pharmacist can dispense it without a prescription.
-Ella™ can also be purchased online after a telephone consultation; however, it is likely to be more expensive and you may need to factor in overnight shipping.
+- Ella™ can also be purchased online after a telephone consultation; however, it is likely to be more expensive and you may need to factor in overnight shipping.
 Please be aware that online pharmacies cannot mail Ella™ to certain states including: Arkansas, Missouri, North Carolina, and Oregon.

-- Copper T IUD Paraguard®: This is a copper intrauterine device (IUD) that can be inserted into a woman’s uterus within 5 days of unprotected intercourse for emergency contraception and then provides contraception for up to 10 years.
-All women need to see a health care provider for placement of the IUD.
+- This is a copper intrauterine device (IUD) that can be inserted into the uterus within 5 days of unprotected intercourse for emergency contraception.
+You would need to see a health care provider for placement of the IUD.

-- Your condom broke or slipped off while you were having sex.
+- The condom broke or slipped off during sex

 How does emergency contraception work?